Fredolx/open-tv/README.md

 # This project NEEDS your help.
 Please consider donating on [Github](https://github.com/sponsors/Fredolx), [Patreon](https://www.patreon.com/fredol), [Paypal](https://paypal.me/fredolx) or directly by [crypto](#crypto)
 I've been developing and maintaining this project alone and for entirely for free over the past 2 years.
 I am in dire need of support to continue developing this project.
 I've never added annoying donation pop-ups or anything of the sort to make sure you have the fastest and cleanest IPTV experience and I'm committed to keep this project FREE & OPEN-SOURCE.
 To keep that commitment, I need your support!

-~~I'm currently developing a big rework of the app in Rust to allow for new big features that have been requested by the community for some time...~~

-The app rewrite is done 🎊 Thank you to all who have donated during the last 3 months.
-I still need your support for the next updates!

 ![Image of the app](https://github.com/Fredolx/open-tv/blob/main/screenshots/demo1.png)

 ## Features: